Our Values Drive Our Behaviors

 • Advising on effective project delivery, budgeting and scheduling.

-• Positioning together for opportunities that would be mutually beneficial to both parties.
+• Positioning together for project opportunities that would be mutually beneficial to both parties and sharing market opportunity research when appropriate.

 Freese and Nichols participates in the federal All Small Mentor Protégé Agreements (ASMPP), which is approved by the U.S. Small Business Administration.